mihailgaberov/memory-card/README.md

 3. Try to click all cards exactly once
 4. Watch your score grow with each unique selection
 5. Beat your best score!

-Perfect for cat lovers and memory game enthusiasts alike! 🐱